The most complete information about the tetra penguin fish

 A large fish tank for a quiet swim

-Tips for Playback
+Tips for reproduction

-The first step we will do is to lower the pH values to 6.5 and maintain a temperature of 25 degrees in the aquarium where we will put our penguin tetra fish to reproduce.
+The first step we will do is to lower the pH values to 6.5 and maintain a temperature of 25 degrees in the aquarium where we will put our tetra penguin fish to reproduce.